p2p-org/eth-staking-fee-distributor-contracts/README.md

 **FeeDistributorFactory** deploys new `FeeDistributor` instances based on provided `FeeDistributor` template (reference instance) that determines the type and values:
   - `_clientConfig`: address and basis points (percent * 100) of the client
   - `_referrerConfig`: address and basis points (percent * 100) of the referrer
-that determine percentages of rewards that will go to the client, the sevice, and the referrer (terms of service).
+that determine percentages of rewards that will go to the client, the service, and the referrer (terms of service).

 Its `createFeeDistributor` function can be called by either `P2pOrgUnlimitedEthDepositor` contract during `addEth` transaction or the P2P operator if the validators already exist.